-The Ken Wagner Award for Outstanding Service will be given annually to someone who has shown by their actions that they serve as Ken served, without judging others or thinking of his own needs and wants.
+The Ken Wagner Award for Outstanding Service is given annually to someone who has shown by their actions that they serve as Emmaus co-founder Ken Wagner served, without judging others or thinking of his own needs and wants.
 Someone who never stops giving of themselves, as Ken never stopped giving of himself.

 The award, established in 2011, will honor Ken’s name perpetually, and be an annual reminder to the Emmaus of the future of the Emmaus of the past–a past that exemplifies total giving of self for the service of others from a man that showed through his actions that we all are one, with different gifts and abilities, to be given one to another.

 The award itself is beautifully symbolic of a life of service.
 Consider the position of your hand as you reach it out to bring someone else up.
 This is that picture, and it shows in a way as though joined with Ken’s, so that as the winner sees the award, they are reminded they are not alone.
 Others, like this great man, join with them along the journey of a life of service.